tonyx/Sharpino/README.md

 - A short pdf: [why do we need upcastors for aggregates and not for events](https://drive.google.com/file/d/1DKx8IXqakc14qjQbrymzwHAJQEbhxZGq/view?usp=share_link) (sorry for typos)
 - Blog post: [Upcasting aggregates in Sharpino](https://medium.com/@tonyx1/upcast-to-read-aggregates-in-an-older-format-in-a-sharpino-based-solution-839b807265f9)
 - Blog post: comparing the example of the "Counter" app in Equnox and in Sharpino https://medium.com/@tonyx1/equinox-vs-sharpino-comparing-the-counter-example-0e2bd6e9bbf2
-- Version 2.5.7 added mixtures of saga-like multi-commands and saga-less multi-aggregate commands (not ideal at all, but useful for some use cases that I found that I will describe later, I hope)
 - Blogged [About Sharpino.
 An Event Shourcing library](https://medium.com/@tonyx1/about-sharpino-an-f-event-sourcing-library-dbadb4282ab9)
 - Version 2.5.4 added _runInitAndTwoAggregateCommands_ that creates a new aggregate snapshot and run two commands in a single transaction.
 - Version 2.5.3 added _runSagaThreeNAggregateCommands_ this is needed when transaction cannot be simultaneous for instance when it needs to involve the same aggregate in multiple commands.